When your email is hacked, protect investments first

 LOSSES

-The FBI says victims have lost about $6 million (3 million pounds) in fraudulent transfers from brokerage, bank and credit union accounts since December 2011, with amounts in these cases ranging from $15,000 to $183,000 (r.reuters.com/bev46s).
+The FBI says victims have lost about $6 million in fraudulent transfers from brokerage, bank and credit union accounts since December 2011, with amounts in these cases ranging from $15,000 to $183,000 (r.reuters.com/bev46s).

 Losses from such scams are not covered by the Securities Investor Protection Corp, a nonprofit corporation funded by its member securities brokers.